Differences between adjustable and fixed loans

-With a fixed-rate loan, your monthly payment doesn't change for the life of your mortgage.
-The amount allocated for principal (the actual loan amount) will go up, but the amount you pay in interest will decrease in the same amount.
-The property taxes and homeowners insurance will go up over time, but for the most part, payments on these types of loans vary little.
+With a fixed-rate loan, your payment remains the same for the entire duration of your loan.
+The portion of the payment allocated for your principal (the amount you borrowed) increases, but the amount you pay in interest will go down in the same amount.
+The property taxes and homeowners insurance which are almost always part of the payment will go up over time, but for the most part, payment amounts on fixed rate loans don't increase much.

-Borrowers might choose a fixed-rate loan in order to lock in a low rate.
-People choose these types of loans when interest rates are low and they want to lock in this lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater stability in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at a favorable rate.
+You can choose a fixed-rate loan in order to lock in a low rate.
+Borrowers choose these types of loans because interest rates are low and they wish to lock in this lower rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide more consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at a favorable rate.
 Call American Mortgage Advisers, Inc at 214-865-7442 to learn more.

 Have questions about mortgage loans?
 Call us at 214-865-7442.
 We answer questions about different types of loans every day.